Isac-E-Perez/Basic-Django/README.md

        $ sudo pip install virtualenv

-7. Ensure installation by checking the version: (The version I am using is `virtualenv 20.10.0`)
+7. Ensure installation by checking the version: The version I am using is `virtualenv 20.10.0`.

        $ virtualenv --version